 The third and last point I want to talk about is flexibility.
 The coverage you get from a lending institution mirrors your mortgage.
 That means that as your mortgage decreases, so does your insurance coverage.

 You might be thinking that it makes sense because your insurance is supposed to cover your mortgage.
 That’s correct.
 But the premiums for your coverage are fixed for the duration of your mortgage even when the balance of your mortgage decreases.
 That means, over time, you are paying for less coverage, but the premium remains the same.

 On the other hand, with a life term insurance, you can pay off your mortgage and make decisions that extend beyond your mortgage, including estate planning and leaving a legacy.
 Both the premium and coverage are constant during the duration of the insurance unless you’ll make any adjustments during the course of payment.

 This does not say that a Mortgage Life Insurance isn’t helpful or in any way lesser than a life term insurance, it actually is beneficial and advantageous.
 Such coverage would be able to fully pay your mortgage not just in situations of death but also when you become disabled and incapacitated.
 Plus, getting a mortgage life insurance is almost automatic from your lender and may not require strict medical compliance before approval.

 On the other hand, Life Term Insurance gives you control, choice, and flexibility.
 It can be a wiser decision.

 These are just options you need to learn and understand in acquiring a life insurance policy, whether it be a mortgage life insurance or a life term insurance.
-Choose insurance that could work best for you presently and future-looking.
-Having insurance is for your peace of mind and for the benefit of your family to live life and thrive.
+Choose an insurance that could work best for you presently and future-looking.
+Having an insurance is for your peace of mind and for the benefit of your family to live life and thrive.